Left neglect after stroke is a peculiar disorder that can lead to strange behavior.

 - Sensory stimulation.
 Stimulating the left side with electrical stimulation may help improve left neglect, although more research is needed to prove the effectiveness.

 - Mental imagery.
 Visualizing yourself noticing both your left and right environment may help, although more research is needed.
 However, it’s a non-invasive treatment, so there’s no harm in giving it a shot.
+This may be difficult for severe cases of left neglect, because these people typically do not realize they have this problem without significant assistance from therapists and caregivers.

 - Trunk rotation.
 By simply turning your torso to left, you can help train your brain to notice your left side.
 However, remembering to turn your torso can be difficult.